If you are reading this text, chances are that 192.168.1.254 is the default IP for your wireless router.

 It’s a private IP address

-This means it is not publicly routable on the Internet and it is reserved for internal use behind a router or other NAT device.
+This means it is not publicly routable on the Internet and it is used internally behind a router or other NAT device.

 It’s a Class C IP address